tedelm/MultiFiller/README.md

 ## Calibration
-    - Press and hold button#1 (it will start to pour beer from Filler #1) this is to calibrate how long it takes to fill your can or bottle
+    - Press and hold button#1 (it will start to pour beer from Filler #1) This is to calibrate how long it takes to fill your can or bottle When the can/bottle is filled to desired levels, release the button#1

 </br>
 </br>